elysia090/gpt-oss/README.md

 The helper downloads `openai/gpt-oss-20b`, stages Sera artefacts under `./gpt-oss-sera-20b`, and launches the `gpt-oss-sera-chat` CLI.
 Pass `--force-clean` to remove any previous downloads or `--chat-arg --tool --chat-arg python` to enable optional tools in the chat session.
+The chat CLI now streams the trust decision and latency diagnostics reported by the runtime; supply `--chat-arg --metrics --chat-arg plain` to mirror the per-turn metrics in the terminal or switch to JSON with `--metrics json`.

 ## Download the model